Why Does My Ankle Hurt For No Reason?

 A Brief Look at the Structure of Your Ankle

-The ankle is a very complex network of bones, ligaments, tendons, and muscles.
 There are two main joints of the ankle, the true ankle, and the subtalar joints.
 The true ankle or ‘upper ankle’ joint is composed of three bones: the tibia, the fibula, and the talus.
 The tibia forms the inside portion of the ankle, the fibula forms the outside portion of the ankle, and the talus forms the portion that is underneath.
 The true ankle joint is responsible for the horizontal up-and-down movement of the foot.
 Beneath the true ankle joint is the subtalar or ‘lower ankle’ joint which is responsible for allowing side-to-side motion of the foot.
+All of these components of the ankle work along with the muscles and tendons of your lower leg to handle the pressure and stress as you walk, run, and jump.

-Common Causes & Conditions Of Ankle Pain Without Injury
+Common Causes & Conditions of Ankle Pain Without Injury

 With all of the stress all the components of your ankle face on a day-to-day basis, ankle sprains, and injuries are common – but what happens when there is no obvious injury to pinpoint the pain to?
 If you’re experiencing symptoms of ankle pain such as swelling, redness, difficulty walking or balancing, bruising, stiffness, burning sensation, or even a tingling sensation, it’s important to rule out multiple conditions by a medical professional.